St. Clair's defeat: Battle

+St. Clair was awakened half-dressed when the battle began.
+A group of Natives led by William Wells was specifically targeting American officers, and it is possible that St. Clair's lack of proper uniform spared his life.
+Nevertheless, he had two horses killed under him before he took command on foot.
+By this point, more than 400 soldiers and militia were killed or wounded, and half of the horses had been killed.

-Women and children who accompanied the army sought refuge among the supply wagons.
+Women and children who accompanied the army ran to hide in the covered supply wagons.
 Some militia tried to join them but were forced back into battle by the women.
-Darke ordered his battalion to fix bayonets and charge the main native position.
-Little Turtle's forces gave way and retreated to the woods, only to encircle Darke's battalion and destroy it.
-The bayonet charge was tried numerous times with similar results, and the U.S. forces eventually collapsed in disorder.
-St. Clair had three horses shot out from under him as he tried in vain to rally his men.
+Running low on ammunition, Darke ordered his battalion to fix bayonets and charge the central Native position.
+Little Turtle's forces seemingly gave way and retreated to the woods, only to encircle the exhausted levies and overpower them in brutal hand-to-hand combat.
+Several more bayonet charges were ordered to try and push back the Natives, but the Americans were beaten back each time before the whole force finally disintegrated.

+Several survivors of St. Clair's Defeat wrote vivid accounts of their experiences during the battle.
+The governing boards of the Public Library of Fort Wayne and Allen County published a pamphlet, one of a historical series.
+The three accounts were published in 1847, 1851, and 1864, respectively.

 Retreat

-After three hours of fighting, St. Clair called together the remaining officers and, faced with total annihilation, decided to attempt one last bayonet charge to get through the native line and escape.
-Supplies and wounded were left in camp.
-As before, Little Turtle's army allowed the bayonets to pass through, but this time the men ran for Fort Jefferson.
-Ebenezer Denny wrote that the fastest ran, leaving the slow and wounded behind.
+After three hours of fighting, St. Clair called together the remaining officers and, faced with total annihilation, decided to take their remaining men and try to break out of the Native encirclement.
+This meant willfully abandoning their supply wagons, the women and children, and the wounded.
+As before, Little Turtle's army allowed the bayonets to pass through, but this time, the Americans simply threw their guns away and ran as fast as they could to Fort Jefferson.
+Ebenezer Denny wrote that the Natives let the faster soldiers escape and focused instead on picking off the stragglers who couldn't keep up.

 A Pennsylvania detachment under Major John Clark provided the rearguard for the retreat.
-When Clark was wounded, however, the detachment fled.
-With no organized defense against the pursuing Native Americans, the retreat quickly turned into a rout.
-"It was, in fact, a flight," St. Clair described a few days later in a letter to Secretary of War Knox.
-St. Clair later wrote that the route was littered with discarded firelocks, cartridge boxes, and uniforms, as the fleeing army discarded any items that slowed them down.
+When Clark was wounded, however, the detachment also lost their nerve and retreated.
+With no organized defense against the pursuing Natives, the retreat quickly turned into a rout.
+"It was, in fact, a flight", St. Clair described a few days later in a letter to Secretary of War Henry Knox.
+He later wrote that the route was littered with discarded firelocks, cartridge boxes, and uniforms, as the fleeing soldiers discarded any items that slowed them down.
 In desperation, one cook known as "Red-headed Nance" even abandoned her baby.
-Another account tells a similar story, where a baby abandoned in the snow by a fleeing mother was found and adopted by pursuing Native Americans.
+Another account tells a similar story, where a baby abandoned in the snow by a fleeing mother was found and adopted by pursuing Natives.